-- Cuts, holes, gouges, cracks or splits.
+- Cuts, holes, gouges, cracks or splits

-- Dent or bent formed edge greater than 13mm.
+- Dent or bent formed edge greater than 13mm

-- Dent or bent face greater than 15mm.
+- Dent or bent face greater than 15mm

-- Bent beyond ISO.
+- Bent beyond ISO

-- Corrosion reducing the material thickness and impairing fitness for purpose.
+- Corrosion reducing the material thickness and impairing fitness for purpose

-- Improper repairs.
+- Improper repairs, parts, materials.

-When there is damage to the tank connection to the frame, the tank shell must also be inspected for damage.
+When there is damage or corrosion to the component connecting the tank shell to the tank frame, the component and the tank shell must be inspected.